 CONSUMER RIGHTS ACT 2015

-Whilst the flowers in this case only cost £3, the fact remains that they did not last for an acceptable length of time and this falls under the Consumer Rights Act 2015 which states that goods / products should be;
+The flowers only cost £3, although the fact remains that they did not last for an acceptable length of time.
+This falls under the Consumer Rights Act 2015 which states that goods and products should be;

 - Fit for purpose